FredKSchott/pika-pack/README.md

 In the words of npm: ["Everybody would like less tooling"](https://medium.com/npm-inc/this-year-in-javascript-2018-in-review-and-npms-predictions-for-2019-3a3d7e5298ef).

-**@pika/pack approaches the problem differently: we focus on the entire package.** Pack uses simple, pluggable builders that compile your code AND configure your `package.json` manifest for you.
-The result is a self-contained ready-to-publish `pkg/` directory, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about).
+**@pika/pack approaches the problem differently: we focus on the entire package.** Pack uses simple, pluggable builders that compile your code for different environments (like Node.js, ESM, Deno) AND configure your `package.json` manifest to point to each entrypoint.
+The result is a self-contained ready-to-publish `pkg/` dir, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about).

 ## Quickstart